szbmrk/IPO4ICSE/tawos/README.md

 The dataset is available here: https://github.com/SOLAR-group/TAWOS

-This script connects to a MySQL database, selects the first **N issues**, and exports them along with all related records (comments, change logs, etc.) into CSV files.
-It also exports several lookup/reference tables.
+This script connects to a MySQL database, selects the first **N issues** (defined in `config.toml`), and exports them along with all related records (comments, change logs) into CSV files.

+After the export, a data cleaning step (`data_cleaning.py`) is automatically run to modify the generated files.

-All exported CSV files are saved into the `exports/` directory.
+All exported CSV files are saved into a configurable output directory (default: `exports/`).

 ## Requirements